-Hi!
-So great that you’re curious!
-Just like me.
+This is so funny!
+You know why?
+Coz you’re curious, just like me.
 I’m R.I.Poptasi.
 But before I tell you all about R.I.Poptasi, let me first let warn you : I am not from this planet.
 I know, it’s hard to comprehend.
 Give it some time.
 You’ll get used to it.
 Just like the people who once thought this planet was flat.
 Crazy.

 Anywayz.
 I’ve been roaming this planet for quite some years now.
 I’ve been observing and analysing.
 Learning and adapting.
 That’s what i’m a master at, adapting.
 Sometimes i am so good at it, that i forget who i am.